 You do not have to chill your peanut butter candy roll before slicing, but it does help make the slices cleaner.

 Use a sharp knife to slice the roll into round pieces.
-Wrap in wax paper!
+Wrap in the wax paper!

 More Delicious Homemade Candy Recipes:

 - Easy Toffee From Scratch

 - A great mixing bowl that won't slide around.
 This peanut butter candy batter requires some muscle to mix, so rubber bottomed mixing bowls makes it so much easier.